 This option provides a list of reference coordinates for centerToReference and/or rotateToReference, and is mutually exclusive with refPositions.
-The acceptable file format is XYZ (3.8.3), which is read in double precision.
+The acceptable file format is XYZ (4.7.3), which is read in double precision.
+Alternatively, a PDB file may be read (see 4.7.4) using VMD's reader; however, due to the constraints of the PDB format PDB files are discouraged if the precision of the reference coordinates is a concern.